 Whether you end up convicted or negotiate a plea bargain with the prosecutor, the judge ultimately holds the power to sentence you.
 This underscores the significant role of the judge in the entire process.

-It's interesting in federal cases; this just gives you the idea of the power that a judge has in a federal criminal case when a person works out a deal with the government, usually through a plea bargain.
+It's interesting in federal cases; this gives you an idea of the power a judge has in a federal criminal case when a person works out a deal with the government, usually through a plea bargain.

-Then, that plea bargain is presented to the judge, it's filed by the government, and then the clerk will contact both parties.
-It will be decided exactly when the defendant is going to go into court to take the plea.
+Then, the plea bargain is presented to the judge, filed by the government, and the clerk will then contact both parties.
+The judge's role in this process is to review the plea bargain and ensure that the defendant understands the terms and consequences of the agreement.
+It will be decided exactly when the defendant will go to court to enter a plea.

-What ends up happening is that the judge will ask a whole bunch of questions to make sure the person understands what they're pleading guilty to and what they're agreeing to.
-But also, I see almost every single judge say to the defendant, "Has anybody promised you what your sentence is going to be in this case?"
+What ends up happening is that the judge will ask a series of questions to ensure the person understands what they're pleading guilty to and what they're agreeing to.
+However, I also notice that almost every single judge asks the defendant, "Has anybody promised you what your sentence will be in this case?"

 If the defendant doesn't say, "No, nobody's promised me anything," then there's going to be a problem because the judge is going to say, "Wait a minute.
 "How can somebody promise you what your sentence is going to be when I'm the one who decides, and I haven't talked to you? "

-See, a lot of attorneys, unfortunately, must be telling their clients certain things like, you're going to get this much time if you plead guilty, and the reality is, the attorney needs to learn that for sure.
-All the attorney can do is know what the guideline range is for what the person pleads to.
+Unfortunately, many attorneys must inform their clients of certain things, such as, 'You're going to get this much time if you plead guilty.' ' The reality is, the attorney needs to learn that for sure.
+All the attorney can do is determine the guideline range for the plea the person enters.

-So, the attorney is going to do simple arithmetic and simple figuring based on the plea agreement to tell the person, "Okay, you fall within this range."
+So, the attorney will perform simple arithmetic and calculations based on the plea agreement to inform the person, "Okay, you fall within this range."

 Judge Has Discretion in Federal Sentencing Guidelines

 For instance, if you plead guilty, you may fall within a certain range, but the judge has the discretion to go below or above that range.
-This discretion, when exercised after consulting the guidelines and considering all the presented information, can significantly impact the final sentence.
+This discretion, when exercised after consulting the guidelines and considering all the presented information, can significantly impact the final sentence, adding a layer of uncertainty to the process.

-So, there's a bunch of different factors that these judges look at and what I've noticed, especially here in Los Angeles, is that if you look at the bench as a whole, it's almost like anything in life.
+So, there are a bunch of different factors that these judges look at, and what I've noticed, especially here in Los Angeles, is that if you look at the bench as a whole, it's almost like anything in life.
 There are some judges who I would consider quite conservative and tough on crime, tough on sentencing, and obviously, if you had your choice, you probably wouldn't choose that judge.

-There are other judges that I would say are more liberal — more reasonable to deal with and more likely to be fair when it comes to a particular defendant's sentence.
-Then there are those judges who kind of fall in the middle.
-It even gets a little more complicated than that because I'm sure some judges will be more harsh on certain offenses while being less harsh on other offenses.
+There are other judges that I would say are more liberal, more reasonable to deal with, and more likely to be fair when it comes to a particular defendant's sentence.
+Then there are those judges who fall somewhere in the middle.
+It even gets a little more complicated than that, because I'm sure some judges will be more lenient on certain offenses while being less lenient on others.

-So, your federal criminal defense attorney — and I think about this all the time — I've got to figure out what are the best arguments for my client?
-What makes the most sense is based on the circumstances that we find ourselves in.
+So, your federal criminal defense attorney — and I think about this all the time — I've got to figure out what the best arguments are for my client?
+What makes the most sense is based on the circumstances in which we find ourselves.
+The need for sensible arguments is crucial, as they can significantly influence the judge's perception of the case.

-Obviously, you want to use common sense arguments that somebody can relate to and say, okay, that makes sense.
-I'm going to consider that versus no, that doesn't make sense.
-Your client did X, Y, and Z, so you saying that really seems to be ignoring the fact that they committed a very serious crime and really trying to downplay things.
+Obviously, you want to use common-sense arguments that somebody can relate to and say, Okay, that makes sense.
+I'm going to consider that versus no; that doesn't make sense.
+Your client did X, Y, and Z, so it seems that your statement really ignores the fact that they committed a very serious crime and is trying to downplay the situation.

 Arguments to a Federal Judge That Make Sense

-You're making a statement to show remorse and that you realize the significance of the crime that you've committed, and in a lot of these crimes, you realize how much you've impacted certain victims in the case.
+You're making a statement to show remorse and acknowledge the significance of the crime you've committed.
+In many cases, you also realize the profound impact you've had on certain victims.
 If the judge feels like you really do not understand what you've done and that you may just do this again, then obviously, they're going to want to punish you to really show you what happens if you do this type of activity again.

-On the other hand, if the judge feels that this person really truly gets what they did was wrong, understands the implications and impact of it, is not going to do it again, has learned, and has been punished to a degree by being arrested and all the bad things that come along with a federal criminal offense, then they're probably going to be more apt to be more reasonable with a particular defendant.
+On the other hand, if the judge feels that this person truly understands what they did was wrong, understands the implications and impact of it, is unlikely to repeat the offense, has learned from the experience, and has been punished to some degree by being arrested, then they may be eligible for leniency.
+All the negative consequences that come with a federal criminal offense will likely make them more reasonable with a particular defendant.

-Judges are crucial in federal criminal cases.
-I talk about judges to my clients all the time.
+Judges play a crucial role in federal criminal cases.
+I frequently discuss judges with my clients.
 I give them my insight, having done criminal defense for 26 years, and we try to really come up with a good plan and a good strategy that makes sense depending on which judge we're dealing with, what the charges are, and my client's criminal history and where they stand related to the federal criminal case.

 Related Content: